Are you wondering what a brindle pitbull is?

 Of course, the age difference differs between puppies and fully grown Brindles.
 You would expect that the pup will weigh less than a grown Brindle.
 The fully grown Brindles are also taller than the pups.

-Pitties’ coat colours are unique because their pattern and mixed colour combination make them stand out from other canine breeds.
+Pitties’ coat base colors are unique because their brindle pattern and mixed color combination make them stand out from other canine breeds.

-Although, you could also get similar pattern variations from other breeds such as the Cursinu, Greyhound and Boxer.
+However, you could also get similar pattern variations from other breeds such as the Cursinu, Greyhound, and Boxer.

-They usually have a light colour base with dark stripes or a dark colour coat with light stripes.
-Sometimes, the stripes could be thick enough to almost swallow up the colour base coat.
+They usually have a light color base with dark stripes or a dark color coat with light stripes.
+Sometimes, the stripes could be thick enough to almost swallow up the color base coat, making Pitbulls of any color look unique.

-The Brindle Pitbull is a receptive canine.
+The Brindle Pitbull is a receptive canine that thrives in a loving home.
 They give back to careers the kind of treatment that has been given to them.

 Testimonials of Pitties have shown that they are loving, loyal, energetic but sensitive dogs.
 They could be very emotional, that is why they must be treated well.